Academic and Computer Integrity Policies

 The normal academic course load for a student is 15-17 credits.
-The minimum full-time load is 12 credits and the normal maximum full-time load is 18 credits, excluding College Success Skills (SDV 100 or SDV 101 .
+The minimum full-time load is 12 credits and the normal maximum full-time load is 18 credits, excluding College Success Skills (SDV 100 or SDV 101 ).
 Students wishing to carry an academic load of more than 18 credits should have a minimum cumulative grade point average of 3.0 and must have the approval of the dean of the student’s academic program.
-Only under extraordinary circumstances may students petition the Vice President of Instruction and Student Development to enroll for more than 23 credit hours in a semester.
+Only under extraordinary circumstances may students petition the Vice President of Academics and Institutional Advancement to enroll for more than 23 credit hours in a semester.
 Students placed on academic warning or academic probation may be required to take less than the normal course load.

 WCC utilizes Navigate, an online student success management system, to acquaint new students with the college’s services and enrollment procedures.
 Upon application to the College, students log into Navigate where they are “onboarded” and have access to a To-Do list that details the path to becoming a student.
 Students have the opportunity to complete a career interest assessment, become familiar with curriculum requirements, and obtain support resources.

-Upon the start of a hybrid/distance learning course, the student is provided with appropriate materials and communication which may include: course outline/syllabus, assignment schedule, and assessments via the VCCS learning management and email systems.
+Upon the start of a hybrid, online, hyflex courses, the student is provided with appropriate materials and communication which may include: course outline/syllabus, assignment schedule, and assessments via the VCCS learning management and email systems.
 These statewide systems are designed to provide a high level of security to ensure student privacy and course integrity.

 Dean’s List - Students enrolled full-time who earn a semester grade point average of 3.2 or better for the semester are placed on the Dean’s List.